ccha23/miml/source/part1/Training.md

 +++

-It is a good idea to encapsulate the training by a class, so multiple configurations can be run without infering each other:
+It is a good idea to encapsulate the training by a class, so multiple configurations can be run without interfering each other:

 ```{code-cell} ipython3
 class DVTrainer: